Forensic Pathology Fellowship

 Program Director: Deborah L. Radisch, MD, MPH

 Applications: The Standardized Application for Pathology Fellowships from the College of American Pathologists, 3 current letters of recommendation (one of which must be from your Program Director), and ECFMG certification should be submitted.
-Applications must be received by December 1 (19 months before start date of July 1) and interviews will be completed by February 28 (16 months before start date).
-Fellowship position offers will be made in March (15 months before start date).
+Consistent with the current Forensic Pathology Fellowship application process, applications are accepted on a “rolling” basis at any time, and interviews are conducted as soon as all required written materials are received, with prompt decisions following.
 UNC Hospitals’ Housestaff Policies are available for review on the Graduate Medical Education website.

 For further information and to submit the completed application and additional required documents (see application coversheet) contact: